 Slicing If you want to slice onions, cut off the root end, then peel away the skin.
 Slice in whole round slices and separate into rings, or else cut the onion in half first and then slice into half-moon shapes.

 Chopping rough is making about three cuts vertically across each onion and then three horizontally.

 Chopping small (without a processor) This time leave the root intact, then peel away the skin from the top end.
 Now cut the onion in half and place each half on a flat surface, round side up.
 Next, make cuts vertically from the root end but leaving the root intact to hold it together.
 Then make horizontal cuts across the vertical cuts whilst you hold on to the root end firmly.

 The last cut will be the little root bit, and this can be discarded.
 Click here to watch How to slice and chop onions

 Q: Your Roast Salmon with Pesto is one of our favourites.
 I serve it with lemon and coriander flavoured couscous, but what vegetables, other than peas, could I serve it with?

 Serving Delia's Roasted Salmon Fillets with your lemon and coriander flavoured couscous means there are lots of flavours – a plain green vegetable would make a very good accompaniment – see what looks good and fresh in your local shops, and check what's In Season in the ingredients section of the site.
-As an alternative you could try a cucumber salad – thinly slice the cucumber, sprinkle the slices with salt to draw out the moisture, drain and dry well and perhaps dress it with a lemony vinaigrette (see How To Make Vinaigrette).
+As an alternative you could try a cucumber salad – thinly slice the cucumber, sprinkle the slices with salt to draw out the moisture, drain and dry well and perhaps dress it with a lemony vinaigrette , click here to watch How to make vinaigrette